Developer Guide

 - Find students using a name that currently do not exist:

-. - Expected:
+findname Jennifer. - Expected:

-message shown and no students shown inStudents
+0 persons listed!message shown and no students shown inStudentstab.

 - Prerequisites: TimesTable contain multiple students.
 Steps to do this are below: